Why Gutter Guards Could Cost You Thousands of Dollars

 How Do Gutter Guards Work?

-The Problem With Gutter Guards
+The Problem With Some Gutter Guards

 Homeowners living in foliage-filled areas can no longer get to that clog to clear it out without disabling or removing the entire length of gutter guards.
 Not only can those small pieces of junk clog up your gutters, but when left untreated – it allows water to flow where it doesn’t belong.
 Clogs can cause extensive damage to your home’s gutters, fascia, roof, exterior walls, and foundation – and could result in massive repair expenses.